doableware/djongo/docs/README.md

-# Django and MongoDB database connector
+# Django and MongoDB connector
 Use MongoDB as a backend database for your Django project, without changing the Django ORM.
 Use the Django Admin app to add and modify documents in MongoDB.

 ## Usage